 In today’s fast-paced world, subleases are becoming more and more common.
-There are plenty of reasons that lead to subletting: a long stay abroad is planned, your own income is not enough to pay off the loan for the apartment or you simply decide to share your flat.
+There are plenty of reasons that lead to subletting: a long stay abroad is planned, your income is not enough to pay off the loan for the apartment or you simply decide to share your apartment.

-But what should you pay attention to when subletting and how to proceed?
+But what should you pay attention to when subletting?
+What’s the best way to handle it?

 Boxie24 has listed all the important tips and tricks on subletting for you, so nothing can happen to you here.